profzei/Matebook-X-Pro-2018/Readme.md

 - **09-30-2020**

     - Support for Big Sur Beta 9 (20A5384c)
-    - Added macOS Boot chime support: disabled by default, set `PlayChime` to `True` if you want it.
+    - Added macOS Boot chime support: disabled by default, set `PlayChime` and `AudioSupport` to `True` if you want it.
 Boot chime was upsampled by @tylernguyen using Audacity: this upsampled file will be used until `AudioDxe.efi` can upsample audio on the fly.

 - **09-25-2020**